 - Ctrl + F: Selects the Search Box

-- Alt + Up: Goes to the next folder or up to a folder level
+- Alt + Up: Goes to the following folder or up to a folder level

 - Alt + Right/Left: Toggles between the next and the previous folder

-- You can also press the Alt key once to highlight any shortcuts present on the window.
+- You can also press the Alt key to highlight any shortcuts present on the window.

 7] Add File Types to the New item menu

-This trick comes in super handy if you frequently work with any specific file type and it is hard to reach.
+This trick comes in super handy if you frequently work with any specific file type and are hard to reach.
 In the New option, you can add more File types that you can choose from later on.
 You can also add files from within File Explorer.